dianapatrong/dumbledore-points/README.md

 House points are awarded to students at Hogwarts that do good deeds, correctly answer a question in class, or win a Quidditch Match.
 They can also be taken away for rule-breaking.

-With this tutorial we will create an Slack app where you can give points to your mates for taking time to help you out but also you can take them away.
+I created an Slack app where you can give points to your mates for taking time to help you out but also you can take them away.

-    _"While you are at Hogwarts, your triumphs will earn your House points, while any rule-breaking will lose House points.
+    "While you are at Hogwarts, your triumphs will earn your House points, while any rule-breaking will lose House points.
     At the end of the year, the House with the most points is awarded the House Cup, a great honor.
 I hope each of you will be a credit to whichever
-    House becomes yours."_
+    House becomes yours."
     -- Minerva McGonagall

 ## Step-by-step
-Originally I started to develop this app following the steps below, but since it was too tedious to copy the lambda function each time to test I used **[AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)**, this allowed me to test locally.

-AWS SAM will package and upload the deployment artifacts generated to an Amazon S3 bucket (created by AWS SAM CLI), and will deploy the application using CloudFormation
+Originally I started to develop this app following the steps below, but since it was too tedious to copy the lambda function each time to test I used **[AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)**, this allowed me to test locally, and to deploy it was really simple, AWS SAM packages and upload the deployment artifacts generated to an Amazon S3 bucket (created by AWS SAM CLI), and then deploys the application using CloudFormation, so the only thing you need to create beforehand is the dynamoDB table.

 ### Step-1: Create a database
 **AWS Console** -> **Services** -> **DynamoDB** -> **Create table**

-* **Table name**: DumbledorePoints
+* **Table name**: Hogwarts_Alumni
 * **Primary Key**: username
 * Click **Create**